toggledbits/Sonos-Vera/README.md

 You can use the optional parameters *Volume*, *SameVolumeForAll*, *GroupZones*, *GroupDevices*, and *UnMute*.
 The usage is exactly the same as for the Say action.

 Notes:
-* For URI parameter, you can use the same syntax as for the !URIToPlay parameter of the action !PlayURI
+* For the *URI* parameter, you can use the same syntax as for the *URI* parameter of the action *PlayURI*.
-* For GroupZones, you have to use room names (zone names defined with your Sonos application), not the name of your Vera device
+* For *GroupZones*, you have to use room names (zone names defined with your Sonos application), not the name of your Vera device.
-* It is possible to use the parameter named GroupDevices in place of GroupZones.
-In this case, you must have a device in the Vera for all the Sonos zones you want to address.
-The value is a CSV list of device ids.
-For example, if your living-room and kitchen Sonos are linked respectively to devices 667 and 668 in your Vera, you will use GroupDevices="667,668".
-The GroupDevices has been kept for compatibility reasons with old versions but the use of GroupZones is now recommended.
+* It is possible to use the parameter named *GroupDevices* in addition to (or instead of) *GroupZones*.
+The value is a comma-separated list of Vera device numbers.
+For example, if your Living Room and Kitchen zone players are linked respectively to devices 667 and 668 in your Vera, you will use `GroupDevices="667,668"`.
-* Parameters not specified will default internally.
-(Duration=0, GroupDevices="", GroupZones="", Volume=nil, SameVolumeForAll=false) By default, the volume is not set.
+* Parameters not specified will default internally. (*Duration*=0, *GroupDevices*="", *GroupZones*="", *Volume*=`nil`, *SameVolumeForAll*=`false`) By default, the volume is not set.

 ## Configuring TTS (Text-to-Speech)